For Builders Insurance Why Do I Need A Breakdown Of Figures Between PAYE Employees And Subcontractors?

 This would mean you absolutely need employers’ liability insurance to protect them as well as yourself.
 No matter if your casual worker is with you for an hour, on and off throughout the year or just during the summer, you will need employers’ liability insurance.

-Your insurance will ask you for a breakdown of figures between bona fide subcontractors and labour only subcontractors.
+Your builders insurance will ask you for a breakdown of figures between bona fide subcontractors and labour only subcontractors.
 This is because the bona fide subcontractors will have their own insurance in place, whereas a labour-only employee will not.

 This means that if your labour-only subcontractor injures themselves during the course of their employment with you, they can open a case against you.
 Therefore to be insured, you need to declare your projected payments to both types of contractors.